Roadside Cameras Infected with WannaCry Virus Invalidate 8,000 Traffic Tickets

 LOL.
 Once again the government outsourcing their responsibility to private operators turns out to be (yet) another million dollar mistake, fully funded by the taxpayer.
 Except in this instance, it's not an expense, rather a lack of revenue, and no one is crying because we all know in Victoria cameras are revenue machines, not road rule enforcement/deterrent.
 That's why most of them are on straight sections of highway with limits of 100kph or more.

-I reckon they should 'fine' the operator their commission for
+I reckon they should 'fine' the operator their commission for the year.

+Commission?
+Yes, commission; the operator gets a slice of each ticket issued.

+You think that makes them do their utmost to issue as many tickets as possible?
+You bet, about $1bn worth every year.

 wanna cry on Linux?
 (Score:2)